-Hiring people with disabilities into federal jobs is fast and easy.
-People with disabilities can be appointed to federal jobs non-competitively through a process called Schedule A. People with disabilities may also apply for jobs through the traditional or competitive process.
+People with disabilities can be appointed to federal jobs non-competitively through a process called Schedule A. People with disabilities may also apply for jobs through the traditional or competitive hiring process.

 Schedule A Hiring Authority

-Schedule A is a special (excepted) hiring authority for persons with disabilities.
-While being eligible for a Schedule A appointment will help you in the noncompetitive process, it will not guarantee you a job
+Schedule A is a special hiring authority for persons with disabilities.
+While being eligible for a Schedule A appointment streamlines the hiring process, it does not guarantee you a federal job.

-You may be subject to a probationary period that can last up to two years, depending on the type of appointment.
+You may be required to complete a two year probationary period, depending on the type of appointment.
 During probation, employees hired under the Schedule A are held to the same performance standards as all other employees.

 You are eligible for Schedule A if you are a person with a severe physical disability, a psychiatric disability, or an intellectual disability.
-To prove your eligibility to be appointed to a federal job under Schedule A, you must:
+To prove your eligibility, you must:

-Be qualified for the job for which you are applying — that is, have the necessary competencies and relevant experience to perform the job.
+Be qualified for the job for which you are applying — that is, have the required competencies and relevant experience to perform the job.

-Provide "proof of a disability" documentation.
-"Proof of a disability" is a letter stating that you have an intellectual disability, severe physical disability, or psychiatric disability.
-You can get this letter from your doctor, a licensed medical professional, a licensed vocational rehabilitation specialist, or any federal, state, or local agency that issues or provides disability benefits.
-Many doctors and most of the entities listed above know how to format a Schedule A letter.
+Provide a disability letter from your doctor or a licensed medical professional that proves your eligibility for Schedule A appointment (i.e., a letter stating that you have an intellectual disability, severe physical disability, or psychiatric disability from your doctor, a licensed medical professional, a licensed vocational rehabilitation specialist, or any federal, state, or local agency that issues or provides disability benefits).
+Many doctors and most of the organizations listed above know how to format a Schedule A letter.

 Find a Selective Placement Program Coordinator (SPPC)

-HHS has Selective Placement Program Coordinators (SPPC), who can help to recruit, hire, and accommodate people with disabilities at that agency.
-You can search the SPPC Directory by state and/or federal agency to find your agency's SPPC.
+HHS has Selective Placement Program Coordinators (SPPC), who can help to recruit, hire, and accommodate people with disabilities.
+You can search the SPPC Directory by state and/or federal agency to find SPPCs.

-HHS may provide you with a reasonable accommodation in appropriate cases.
+Reasonable accommodation is available.
 Requests are considered on a case-by-case basis.